Remembering Gresham in Your Will

 Thank you for thinking about remembering Gresham College with a gift in your will.

-If you have any questions or would like help with the process, please contact Jess Goulson on firstname.lastname@example.org.
+If you have any questions, would like help with the process or would like to receive a copy of our legacy brochure, please contact Jess Goulson on firstname.lastname@example.org